mvaldezc/vision_tools/README.md

 <img src="read_img/ellipse.PNG" align="right" width="242" height="244"/>

 Is good to remark that the covariances magnitudes affect directly the error covariance matrix P magnitude, which is used in our algorithm to delimit the region of interest where the object is sought.
 This is because the KF is designed to reduce this error covariance matrix with each iteration, however, when the object disappears, the error propagates since the uncertainty of the object position increases with time.
 Then, the submatrix of P that corresponds to the covariances of the position will give us a region where the object actually is.
-This submatrix has a geometric interpretation of a rotated ellipse which represents a confidence interval with certain precision, for example, if we desire a certainty of 99%, that means embracing 99 percent of the volume below the gaussian probability density function, the error ellipse will encompass a bigger area than having a certainty of 95%.
+This submatrix has a geometric interpretation of a rotated ellipse which represents a confidence interval with certain precision [16], for example, if we desire a certainty of 99%, that means embracing 99 percent of the volume below the gaussian probability density function, the error ellipse will encompass a bigger area than having a certainty of 95%.
 The angle of rotation depends on the correlation of the x and y position, but for this case the covariances are null and only individual variances exist, leading to an horizontal (or vertical) ellipse, and since this variances are exactly equal for each dimension, the ellipse results in a circle.
 In order to perform a submatrix extraction of the ROI for each captured frame, this ellipse was mapped into an auxiliary rectangle so that the error ellipse is inscribed inside it.
 The figure in the right shows in green an example of an error ellipse (blue) and the auxiliary rectangle (green).
 The code to perform this mapping operation can be founded commented inside the getErrorEllipse function in the KalmanFilter.cpp code, for this particular situation, just obtaining the error circle radius r and obtaining a 2r side square is enough and saves a lot of computational time.

 ### Particle Filter

 The Particle Filter or Sequential Monte Carlo Method provides an approximate solution to the nonlinear filtering problem, in contrast with the Kalman Filter which works only with linear gaussian distributed noise.
 The main idea of this concept is the usage of N samples or particles spread out in the state-space, each of them representing one hypothesis of the state x<sub>k</sub> of the system.
-Then a weight w is assigned to each particle depending on how probable that state is.
-Thus, the most likely samples are kept, resampled according to the weight and then propagated further to x<sub>k+1</sub> using the system model.
+Then a weight w is assigned to each particle depending on how probable that state is [17].
+Thus, the most likely samples are kept, resampled according to the weight and then propagated further to x<sub>k+1</sub> using the system model [18].
 If you are not aware of the particle filter you can check [Andreas Svensson videos](https://youtu.be/aUkBa1zMKv4) and read his [introduction](https://www.it.uu.se/katalog/andsv164/Teaching/Material/PF_Intro_2014_AndreasSvensson.pdf) and for more advance understanding read [Schön and Lindsten introduction](http://www.it.uu.se/research/systems_and_control/education/2017/smc/SMC2017.pdf)

 The steps of the particle filter used for the programs are defined below: